said-alrove/generator-gulp-71Pattern-boilerplate/README.md

 * As the last step, you have to go to the directory where you'd like to download the boilerplate and then, run the `yo gulp-71pattern-boilerplate` command.

     - In case that the package has been updated you can bring the new version to your machine by running the `npm update generator-gulp-71pattern-boilerplate` command.
+* You also will need to instal Gulp CLI in your machine by running the `npm install -g gulp-cli` (if it's your case that you don't have it already).
+* Once the boilerplate is generated, you'll have to run the **gulp** command everytime you want to see your changes processed.
+    - When running this command, Gulp will open a local server to see your changes in real-time.

 > **Disclaimer:** I'm starting to learn how to use **Git/Github** correctly, therefore there'll be plenty of pull requests, commits and other stuff as tests in this repository, however, *this won't represent my way of working forever*, I'll learn more things along the way as always :D!.